 MC452 Power Amp: McIntosh amplifiers have been thrilling audiophiles since 1949, when the very first model astonished the audio community by combining ample power with flat frequency response and remarkably low distortion.
 The MC452 is the most powerful stereo amplifier in the company’s current lineup, conservatively rated at 450 watts per channel.
 It features Quad Balanced circuitry that cancels nearly all distortion, and it stands apart visually thanks to larger versions of McIntosh’s signature power meter and aluminum handles.
 Among other enhancements, there’s a chassis updated for cooler operation, which is further assured by power transistors that employ ThermalTrak, a new technology that provides instantaneous and highly accurate transistor temperature monitoring.
 You also get twin-balanced input and output flexibility, along with unique binding posts that provide an optimal connection regardless of speaker cable type or termination.

 MC275 Classic Tube Amplifier: Irresistibly lush sound goes a long way toward explaining why the MC275 is not only the most revered tube amplifier in the McIntosh component repertory, but very possibly the best known tube amp in high fidelity history.
 This truly legendary unit, with its gleaming chrome chassis and imposing KT88 power tubes, harks back to 1961, when the original version caused a tidal wave of enthusiasm in the audiophile world.
 Like its coveted ancestor, the current, sixth generation MC275 is a stereo amp rated at 75 watts per channel (275 stands for 2 channels x 75 watts), but its real-world power capability appreciably exceeds that conservative rating.
 This iteration of the MC275 includes important 21st century features and performance enhancements.
 Along with the widest bandwidth output transformer that McIntosh produces, you get especially taut bass control and thermally quiet circuitry.
 Top-quality balanced and unbalanced input connectors enhance signal transfer from your preamp while patented McIntosh gold plated binding posts assure the best connection for all speaker cables.
 The MC275’s seven small tubes are LED-illuminated to show the amplifier’s functional status — when you power it up, they sequentially glow amber for a few seconds then turn green to show that your system is ready.
-Should an output tube fail, a rare occurrence, the small tubes in front of it will glow red to alert you.
+Should an output tube fail, a rare occurrence, the small tubes in front of it will glow red.

 C47 Preamplifier: The C47 stereo preamp, with 12 inputs, can handle a wide variety of music sources, including many of the latest high resolution digital file formats, DSD among them.
 For analog audio, it includes two balanced and three unbalanced fully-assignable inputs, plus moving coil and moving magnet phono inputs.
 The unit’s array of digital inputs comprises two optical, one coaxial, and one USB.
 Its optical and coax inputs will decode digital music at up to 24-bit/192kHz for high-res playback, and it can also decode and play hi-fi DSD files via its USB input, which accepts signals up to 32-bit/384kHz and supports DSD64, DSD128, and DSD256 along with DXD 352.8kHz and DXD 384kHz.
 When playing SACDs, you can mate the C47 with a McIntosh MCT450 SACD/CD Transport via the MCT input, thus creating a secure custom DSD connection.
 All C47 inputs are available at all times, even if specific ones are assigned to certain devices, allowing you to configure your system as you wish.
 Bass and treble tone controls allow audio fine tuning while a Headphone Crossfeed Director provides three-dimensional headphone listening.
 Home Theater Pass Through permits seamless integration with a multi-channel home theater system.
 You can connect the C47 to numerous amplifiers and related components.